Twitter To Try Giving Users 280 Characters — Whether They Want Them Or Not

 September 26, 2017

-Twitter says it's testing the 280-character limit with a small group of users at first — and that the limit will remain 140 characters in Japanese, Chinese and Korean.
-That's because tweets in those languages can already fit in a lot more information, as a single character might represent a noun.
+Twitter says it's testing the 280-character limit with a small group of users — and that the limit will remain 140 characters in Japanese, Chinese and Korean.
+That is because tweets in those languages can already fit in a lot more information, as a single character might represent a noun.

 The company says it wants to relieve the pain of "cramming" — trying to get squish your ideas into a single tweet, a process that can involve the painstaking rewriting of a tweet with increasingly fewer vowels.

-Twitter's character limit has led to two major workarounds: posting a screenshot of a longer text, or starting a "thread" of related posts.
+Twitter's character limit has led to two major workarounds: posting a screenshot of a longer text or starting a "thread" of related posts.

 The 280-character limit is a terrible idea.
 The whole beauty of Twitter is that it forces you to express your ideas concisely (1/47)— James Poniewozik (@poniewozik) September 26, 2017

 Twitter says that 9 percent of tweets in English are exactly 140 characters; in Japanese, only 0.4 percent of tweets hit the limit.
-And, the company says, hitting the limit is a major source of frustration for those tweeting in English.
+The company hitting the limit is a major source of frustration for those tweeting in English.

 Twitter's research indicates that when people have more room to write, they tweet more — and that's exactly what the company needs.
 In July, Twitter reported that its U.S. monthly user base had declined to 68 million.
 Shortly after going public in 2013, the company's stock hit $69 a share.
-But it's been sliding since then as it struggles to make money; as of Wednesday afternoon, its shares were trading at around $17.
+But it has been sliding since then as it struggles to make money; as of Wednesday afternoon, its shares were trading at around $17.

 As with other recent minor changes, users have complained that Twitter is making fixes they don't want and ignoring bigger issues.